ZupIT/beagle-docs/content/en/resources/gRPC/beagle-grpc-web.md

 title: "Beagle gRPC for Web"
 weight: 1
 description: >-
-  In this section you will find all the info related to the client and the CLI of gRPC for Beagle Web (Angular and React).
+  In this section, you will find information about the client and the CLI of gRPC for Beagle Web (Angular and React).
 ---

 ## What is gRPC?